tomehomme/CS179M-strawberry-cake-pacman-ctf/README.md

-# Team strawberry-cake pacman-ctf
+# Team strawberry-cake PacMan-ctf
 ## Team Members - Paris Hom and Osvaldo Moreno Ornelas
-## Python3 version of UC Berkeley's CS 188 Pacman Capture the Flag project
+## Python3 version of UC Berkeley's CS 188 PacMan Capture the Flag project

 ### Original Licensing Agreement (which also extends to this version)
 Licensing Information:  You are free to use or extend these projects for